What is cloud backup?

-This test is not aimed at finding you an online storage solution, as this comes with a different set of parameters.
-Where cloud storage is like adding another hard drive to your computer, cloud backup is like a safe where you keep carbon copies of precious documents, except it's for digital files and folders.
+This test is not aimed at finding you an online synchronised storage solution, as this comes with a different set of parameters.
+Where cloud storage is like having a copy of your files kept up to date in the cloud, cloud backup is like a safe where you keep carbon copies of precious documents, except it's for digital files and folders.

 Our testers look at security, ease of use, performance and the versatility of features.